Introduction

 WarpEngine can be deployed at core locations as well as the network edge as a hardware appliance, or as software installed on the customer or partner’s server.
 It can be implemented in a carrier’s core network, or in front of hundreds or thousands of servers in a corporate or cloud data center.
 WarpEngine can be deployed at cell tower base stations, or with access points supporting public or private Wi-Fi networks of any scale.
 AI networking vendors can integrate it into their solutions without any engineering effort.
 They can offer WarpEngine to their enterprise customers to deploy on-prem with their Wi-Fi access points, or at the edge of their networks between the router and firewall for dramatic WAN, broadband or FWA throughput improvements.

-WarpVMTM, the VM form factor of WarpEngine, is designed specifically for cloud and edge environments where core network functionality, as well as AI and other applications are deployed.
-WarpVM installs in minutes in AWS, Azure, VMWare, or KVM environments, and works equally well for VM and container-based applications such as cloud-native network CNFs..
-WarpVM has also been certified by NutanixTM , for use with their multicloud platform, achieving similar performance results to those cited above.4
+WarpVMTM, the VM form factor of WarpEngine, is designed specifically for cloud and virtualized edge environments where core network functionality, as well as AI and other applications are deployed.
+WarpVM installs in minutes in AWS, Azure, VMWare, or KVM environments, and works equally well for VM or container-based applications such as CNFs.
+WarpVM has also been certified by NutanixTM for use with its multicloud platform, achieving similar performance results to those cited above.4

 Telcos can install WarpVM in cloud and edge environments hosting the VNFs and CNFs that comprise their 5G networks to boost performance for a competitive edge, and avoid the cost of unnecessary network and server upgrades as their subscriber bases grow.
 For example, a Telco like O2 Telefonica Germany running on AWS could use WarpVM to improve cloud network throughput by 3X, for at least 80% less than the cost of an AWS Direct Connect upgrade to achieve the same result.
 The cost savings usually end up being much greater, because WarpVM doesn’t require the additional Direct Connect ports and new servers for each port, as is the case with a standard AWS direct connect upgrade.
 Telco customers can also deploy WarpVM in the cloud environments they use for other applications to achieve many of the same benefits.